 How to Protect your Flock from Common Chicken Predators

-Raccoons top the list as one of the worst chicken predators.
+Raccoons top the list as one of the worst and most common chicken predators.
 Raccoons are nocturnal, so they hunt while you sleep.
 They’re also insanely clever and can open doors and unlock locks without any trouble.
 Lastly, raccoons are persistent.
 Once they discover you have tasty chicken in your backyard they’ll come back night after night and continue attempts to break into your coop.

 How to Protect Chickens from Raccoons